JmfanBU/AdvIBP/README.md

 You can download pretrained models here:

 - [trained_IBP_models](https://drive.google.com/drive/folders/10R3_1lPciXgHSMivrdwQtF3Vhom9dPiw?usp=sharing): Training by *AdvIBP* and *AdvCROWN-IBP* on MNIST and CIFAR-10 for different model architectures and different perturbation settings.
 The downloaded models should be in the same directory level as AdvIBP folder.
+The following command can reproduce the results in Table 2, 3 and 4 of the paper.

 To evaluate the state-of-art (and largest) MNIST and CIFAR-10 models (the same model structure as in Gowal et al. 2018, referred to as "dm-large" in our paper), run: